Xomblix/lilo.blog/content/settings/general/index.md

 +++
 headless = true
 title = "Laurin Rothen"
-description = "A Lifelong Journey" footerLeft = "Powered by 💜 [Lilo.page](https://www.lilo.page)"
-footerRight = "🏷️ [Tags](/tags/) | 🗃️ [Archive](/posts/)"
+description = "A jack of all traits with an insaciable hunger for adventures" footerLeft = "Powered by 💜 [Lilo.page](https://www.lilo.page)" footerRight = "🏷️ [Tags](/tags/) | 🗃️ [Archive](/posts/)"
 +++